arg0s/arg0s.in/_posts/2014-05-27-the-evolution-of-the-pmo-site-vajpayee-to-modi.md

   <figcaption>Narendra Modi PMO site in May 2014.
 A snappy new site that went live at the time of the swearing in.
 Promises transparency and an channel for direct communication with the people.</figcaption>
 </figure>

+**Note**: The PMO [website policy](http://pmindia.nic.in/website_policy.php){:target="_blank"} section indicates that external sites must get their permission before linking in to it.
+I've sent in a request for permission, but I hope this policy is just a relic of the old website that never did get updated.
+In case you are from NIC or PMO and would like the link removed, please [contact me](http://arg0s.in/ask-me-anything/).
+{: .notice}